Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Generation of synthetic pulsar catalog

 \section{Generation of synthetic pulsar catalog}

 For this analysis, we generate the synthetic pulsar population using the {\tt PsrPoppy} simulation software.
 This software generates a synthetic pulsar population and builds up over previous such efforts~\cite{Bhatta92,Kaspi,Ridley,Lorimer06}.
 We run {\tt PsrPopPy} in snapshot mode, so that it outputs the current pulsar population.
 The pulsar catalogs generated from this package have been shown to agree with the results of different surveys.
 This software has multiple options for the Galactic radial distribution of pulsars ranging from isotropic distribution to distribution along the Galactic plane to more complicated distributions~\cite{Lorimer06,Yusifov}.
-For our analysis, the pulsar distances were generated using the galactic population model in ~\cite{Lorimer06} (using the {\tt lfl06} command-line option), which uses a two-sided exponential with a scale height of 330 pc.~\footnote{We have also tested the E-P method using other distance models.
-Since our conclusions don't change, we only report results from the aforementioned distance model.} We used the NE2001 electron density model~\cite{NE2001}.
+For our analysis, the pulsar distances were generated using the galactic population model in ~\cite{Lorimer06} (using the {\tt lfl06} command-line option), which uses a two-sided exponential with a scale height of 330 pc.
+We used the NE2001 electron density model~\cite{NE2001}.
 We have used the default options for the other pulsar parameters such as luminosity, spectral index, initial period, pulsar spin down, beam alignment, braking index, maximum pulsar age, magnetic field model, scattering distribution, which can be found in Table 2 of ~\cite{PsrPopPy}.
-Pulsar radio fluxes are related to the (pseudo-)luminosity using the inverse square law ($F=L/d^2$).
-Therefore, in order for the E-P technique to recover the correct inverse-square law scaling, one should obtain $\tau=0$ for the exponent $\alpha=2$.
+Pulsar radio fluxes are related to the (pseudo-)luminosity using the inverse-square law ($F=L/d^2$).
+Therefore, in order for the E-P technique to recover the correct inverse-square law scaling~\footnote{From now on, the inverse-square law discussed in the manuscript refers to the relation $F=L/d^2$.}, one should obtain $\tau=0$ for the exponent $\alpha=2$.

-For this analysis, we use {\tt python3} version of {\tt PsrPopPy}\footnote{\url{https://github.com/mohak300501/PsrPopPy}}.
+For this analysis, we use the {\tt python3} version of {\tt PsrPopPy}\footnote{\url{https://github.com/mohak300501/PsrPopPy}}.
 This includes some of the bug fixes to the original {\tt psrPopPy} pointed out in ~\cite{Bagchi20}.
 We generated the synthetic catalog of 2000 pulsars corresponding to the specifications of the Parkes Multi-beam survey~\cite{PMBS}.
 For posterity, we provide the full command line options used to generate the Parkes Multi-beam survey based population.